Explore Our Garden Wildlife Blog

 Right now the leaves are beginning to fall from trees across the UK, providing important food and cover for a myriad of invertebrate life and shelter for hedgehogs, however, according to the Gardenwatch results, over half of us remove the leaves from our gardens, in effect removing a resource that will help to underpin other wildlife.
 Worms feed on fallen leaves, pulling them into their underground tunnels.
 More leaves means more worms and more food for birds such as blackbirds and song thrushes.

 Whilst leaves can provide cover for hedgehogs, as winter progresses the cover given by leaves becomes less effective as they naturally break down.
-At this stage we can help our hedgehogs by providing a hedgehog house, but only 17% of people that took part in the survey do so.
+At this stage we can help our hedgehogs by providing a hedgehog house (such as a Hogilo hedgehog house) but only 17% of people that took part in the survey do so.
 This is something we can all do and autumn is a great time to do it.

 Autumn is a tough time for many of our insects, particularly those that are stocking up larders with nectar for their young to use during the winter months, or to sustain those insects such as red admiral and small tortoiseshell butterflies that hibernate through the coldest months.
 Right now ivy is flowering and is a key source of nectar.
 83% of respondents said that they had climbers in their garden but there were fewer in northern England and Scotland.

-Over two-thirds of people taking part have at least one nest box for birds in their gardens but only 6% have a bat box.
+Over two-thirds of people taking part have at least one nest box for birds in their gardens but only 6% have a bat box, such as one of our Schwegler 2F bat boxes or 2FN Schwegler bat boxes.
 We can help local bats by putting up a bat box, either under the eaves or in a nearby tree.

 Kate Risely, Garden BirdWatch Organiser at the BTO, said “This is a fascinating look into the gardening practices of over 100,000 people.
 While many respondents are already doing fantastic things in their gardens for wildlife, we hope that this report will inspire people to do one more simple thing, such as create a log or rock pile or leave an area of long grass”